jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Writing software as if we are the only person that ever has to comprehend it is one of the biggest mistakes and false assumptions that can be made._ — Karolina Szczur

+_It is not the language that makes programs appear simple.
+It is the programmer that make the language appear simple!_ ― Robert C. Martin

 _Write code as if you had to support it for the rest of your life._ ― Kevlin Henney

 _Well designed and written code doesn't require much maintenance.
 Software developers are constantly thrust into the poorly designed and written code to fix bugs and add new features.
 Thus is our curse.
 We're constantly exposed to bad code but rarely good code._ ― Jim Humelsine